Sohail-44/Predictive-Modeling-of-IT-Help-Desk-Ticket-Escalations/README.md

 This repository contains the code, and visualizations, we used in this project.

-We chose statistical modeling as our advanced topic, but unfortunately was not able to go into it during the presentation due to a lack of time, especially considering we went slightly over the time limit.

 Repository contents:
 - For the visualizations: Go to `res\visualizations\*.pdf`.
 - For the data wrangling and basic code: Go to `src\edu\macalester\comp112\finalproject\finalproject.Rmd`.
 - For the statistical models: Go to `res\stat_mod\models.rmd`.